Caerlaverock Castle: Earls of Nithsdale

-In 1619 Robert, 10th Lord Maxwell, married Elizabeth Beaumont, cousin of the Duke of Buckingham, a favourite of James VI of Scotland.
+In 1619, Robert, 10th Lord Maxwell, married Elizabeth Beaumont, cousin of the Duke of Buckingham, a favourite of James VI of Scotland.
 He was subsequently made Earl of Nithsdale and appointed to the Privy Council of Scotland.
 To reflect his new status he built the elaborate south and east ranges within the castle, known as the Nithsdale Lodging.

 The new ranges were completed around 1634.
 Nithsdale was at Caerlaverock in August 1637, and wrote to Sir Richard Graham asking for dogs for hunting and breeding.
-Religious turmoil soon turned against the Catholic Maxwells.
+Religious turmoil soon turned against the staunchly Catholic Maxwells.
 In 1640 the Protestant Covenanter army besieged Caerlaverock for 13 weeks, eventually forcing its surrender.
 According to Sir Henry Vane, the Earl and Countess of Nithsdale and their page were allowed to leave, but 40 defenders called Maxwell were put to the sword.
 The south wall and tower were demolished, and the castle was never repaired or reoccupied.

+In the mid 19th century, the castle was in the possession of William Constable-Maxwell, 10th Lord Herries of Terregles (1804–1876), heir of the 5th Earl of Nithsdale.

+Architectural description

+The castle is most unusual in having a triangular form, one of only a small number across Europe and the only one in the UK.
+As well, it is unusual for Scotland in having a moat and earthwork ramparts around it.
+It sits in a low lying formerly swampy area on the flood plain of the nearby River Nith, again unusual for a defensive structure in this area of Scotland.
+It is however, the finest example of a castle in south-west Scotland.

+The basic form is triangular, with the Gatehouse to the north formed of two large drum towers (see plan).
+In the south west and south east corners there are further but smaller drum towers.
+Murdoch’s Tower to the south west is largely complete, but the tower to the south east was reduced to base level during the Covenanter siege of 1640.

+Despite many sieges and slightings followed by rebuildings, the original form of the castle can still be appreciated, the curtain wall bases largely remaining at lower levels, these dating to the original construction in the last quarter of the thirteenth century (HES Statement of Significance op cit, p10) The early parts of the castle were built of red sandstone quarried at nearly Bankend.
+While of later build, to the west and east much of the curtain walls stand to parapet height.